apergos/docker-dumps-testbed/README.md

 It's a pretty clean approach which doesn't involve overwriting resolv.conf or adding things to /etc/hosts, which is why I chose this instead of DPS.
 But it likely only works on *nix hosts.

+Setup notes:

+If you spend a lot of time poking about via bash or ssh in your containers, you'll likely want to set up or add to the docker cli config, usually stored in $HOME/.docker/config.json so that Ctrl-p works properly for searching back through command history.
+A sample file is in config.json.sample.

+I like to have as few extra junk images and containers around as possible after a build.
+To this end, I use the "squash" argument to docker image builds.
+To enable that, you must add an entry enabling experimental features to /etc/docker/daemon.json or create the file if it does not exist already.
+A sample file is in daemon.json.sample.
+YOu can then set squash: true in your config file.